Free US Shipping for orders $49+

 You’ve likely heard people mention the popular lectin, gluten – it’s one of the most common lectins out there.
 But it’s not the only one.
 In fact, lots of the “healthy” foods you’ve been trained to eat for centuries are still full of dangerous lectins, including foods labeled as “gluten-free”.

 So, when you choose categories of foods to consume that are high in lectins — like nightshade vegetables, for example — they make it all the way through your gut unchanged.
-During the digestive process, some types of lectins might even bind to the cell membranes that run along the wall of your small intestine.1 This process allows lectins to communicate with the cells, triggering a response from your body.
-Regardless of any preexisting health conditions, your body’s response may include something like:
+During the digestive process, some types of lectins might even bind to the cell membranes that run along the wall of your small intestine.
+This process allows lectins to communicate with the cells, triggering a response from your body and potentially leading to a condition termed leaky gut syndrome, where small openings occur in the gut walls.1

 • Nausea